CandylabS/paper-cranes/README.md

 ## Background
 Evoking the feeling of a broad, open space has been a device used by contemporary classical composers and ambient producers.
 </br>Music, visual, and textual elements operate throughout eleven “scenes,” presented in a slideshow-like format in which a phrase of text is paired with an image and loop of music.
 Users advance through these slides at their own pace; they may also freely jump between slides out of order.
+</br>My intention has been to create music that draws the listener into the world of the artwork—music that "gives the listener a new lens through which to see art".
 ## Method
-My intention has been to create music that draws the listener into the world of the artwork—music that "gives the listener a new lens through which to see art".
-Generally speaking, my goal is to find musical equivalents to color, texture, line, shape, etc., and fit them with each other in a landscape music context.
+The goal of this project is to find musical equivalents to color, texture, line, shape, etc., and fit them with each other in a landscape music context.
 * <b>Visual Expression</b>:
 </br>With this example I focused highly on the calculation of the fish geometry which is realised mostly with vector math and the trigonometric functions. [three.js canvas - geometry - birds](https://threejs.org/examples/canvas_geometry_birds.html)
 </br>The movement itself has 3 options: